“Just in Time” World Modeling Supports Human Planning and Reasoning

 "Just in Time" World Modeling Supports Human Planning and Reasoning

-# Understanding simulation-based reasoning
+What simulation-based reasoning is

 JIT framework is proposed in the paper and applied to the navigation problem